 - E-money issuers

-MiFID investment firms usually include BIPRU, IFPRU and CAD exempt firms however in some cases exemptions do apply.
+MiFID investment firms usually include firm’s formerly categorised as BIPRU, IFPRU and CAD exempt firms prior to the introduction of the IFPR, however in some cases exemptions do apply.